ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 {: #vpc-bm-vmware-vcenter-portgroup}
 {: step}

-You need to create a temporary port group for vCenter's networking for the Standard Switch.
+You need to create a temporary port group for vCenter's networking for the Standard Switch, i.e. add a Port Group for VLAN ID '100'.

-Login to host BMS001 / esx-001 as root and add a Port Group to Standard Switch for VLAN 100:
+1. Login to host BMS001 / esx-001 as user 'root' with a Web browser using the hosts PCI interface's IP address ('echo $VMWARE_BMS001_MGMT_IP').

-1. Select Networking.
+2. Select Networking.
-2. On Port Groups tab, click Add port group.
+3. On Port Groups tab, click Add port group.
-3. For Virtual switch 0, add a Name 'pg-mgmt' and select VLAN ID 100.
+4. For Virtual switch 0, add a Name 'pg-mgmt' and select VLAN ID 100.
-4. Click Add.
+5. Click Add.

 ## Deploy vCenter appliance

 {: #vpc-bm-vmware-vcenter-deployappliance}
 {: step}

 The vCenter appliance will be deployed next.
+You can do this via the Jump host's Web browser.

-1. Download the VMware vCenter Server 7.0U2 (e.g. VMware-VCSA-all-7.0.2-17958471.iso) into your Windows Jump Machine.
+1. Download the VMware vCenter Server 7.0U2 (e.g. [VMware-VCSA-all-7.0.2-17958471.iso](https://customerconnect.vmware.com/downloads/details?downloadGroup=VC70U2C&productId=974&rPId=71684)) into your Windows Jump Machine.
-2. Mount the iso into the Operating System.
+2. Mount the iso into the Operating System and note the location (e.g. <drive_letter>:\).

 ### Deploy vCenter appliance - Phase 1